The Hop Along lead’s most recent singer/songwriter venture is a masterful work of reflection, observation, wit and wonder.

 A cyclical album, Likewise encapsulates the anxiety and fragility we feel as humans in a world completely out of our control, but reassures us of the universality of it all that binds us to each other.

 Organically nuanced, Quinlan distills human energy moment by moment; the heart-wrenching humiliations, endearing gaffes, interruptions, and epiphanies – and all the electric potential of each to equally exist within one another.
-In her gorgeously novelistic yet conversational lyrics, she finds various manifestations of love in everything, as she interweaves the fantasy and magic of the natural world with her own folklore.
-Whether her introspective curiosity veers toward the wondrous or the disturbing, her sincerity and versatility enable her to teeter on the edge of euphoria and impending doom, ultimately landing on some variation of contentment.
+In their gorgeously novelistic yet conversational lyrics, they find various manifestations of love in everything, as they interweave the fantasy and magic of the natural world with their own folklore.
+Whether their introspective curiosity veers toward the wondrous or the disturbing, their sincerity and versatility enable them to teeter on the edge of euphoria and impending doom, ultimately landing on some variation of contentment.

-Our constantly churning, puny animal brains simultaneously dread and yearn for vulnerability—we fear chaos and destruction but simultaneously marvel at gruesomeness, the small beauties, and the indeterminable.
+Our constantly churning, puny animal brains simultaneously dread and yearn for vulnerability — we fear chaos and destruction but simultaneously marvel at gruesomeness, the small beauties, and the indeterminable.
 When we take a step back from our limited understandings and puny dramas, we allow ourselves a sort of stunned solace; as Quinlan sings, “I have to stop myself and admit I am happy.”
-We are organisms like any other, animals evolving on individual and collective levels constantly—and that’s where she derives her hopefulness, acceptance, and deep love for life.
+We are organisms like any other, animals evolving on individual and collective levels constantly — and that’s where they derive their hopefulness, acceptance, and deep love for life.

 Chance and uncertainty really aren’t as damning as they seem.